States shuffle poll locations to protect seniors from virus

 Brookdale also suspended all planned group outings, meaning it couldn’t take residents by bus to the new voting location.
 Some residents drove themselves or got rides from relatives or friends to the alternative polling place.

-In Michigan, two private senior facilities requested polling places in their buildings be relocated because of coronavirus concerns, Michigan Secretary of State spokesman Jake Rollow said in an email.
+In Michigan, two private senior facilities requested that polling places in their buildings be relocated because of coronavirus concerns, Secretary of State spokesman Jake Rollow said in an email.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people who get it recover.

-As Ohio, Florida, Illinois and Arizona prepare to vote next week, officials are taking varying approaches to the virus threat.
+As Arizona, Florida, Illinois and Ohio prepare to vote next week, officials are taking varying approaches to the virus threat.

+In Florida’s Palm Beach County, elections supervisor Wendy Sartory Link is moving 16 polling places out of assisted living facilities so their patients will not be exposed to voters from the community.
+She has found replacements for 10 at schools, churches and city halls, and believes she’ll be able to relocate the other six.

+“The health and safety of their residents have to come first,” she said.

+The moves are being complicated because Link’s poll workers contain a large percentage of senior citizens and many are backing out, fearing infection.
+She hopes they can be replaced, but isn’t certain.

-In Florida’s Lake County, where a quarter of the population is over 65, elections supervisor Alan Hays said relocation is not necessary.
+In Lake County, where a quarter of the population is over 65, elections supervisor Alan Hays said relocation is not necessary.
 Only residents of nursing homes and assisted living facilities vote there, he said, so they are shielded from outsiders even under normal circumstances.

 The state’s most populous county, Miami-Dade, also has no plans to move any polling places because of the virus.
 Steven Vancore, a spokesman for the elections supervisor in Broward County, said just one polling place at an assisted living facility was being relocated at the management’s request.
-He said officials in the state’s second-most populous county already expected low Election Day turnout because only Democrats have a contested presidential primary and two-thirds of voters cast ballots by mail or at early voting sites.

 In Illinois, Gov. J.B.
-Pritzker said the state has asked all 108 local boards of elections that administer voting to extend the deadline to apply for a mail-in ballot until Monday.
-But that decision has to be made by each agency, Pritzker said Wednesday morning.
+Pritzker said the state has asked all 108 local boards of elections to extend the deadline to apply for a mail-in ballot until Monday.
 He also said the state and the city of Chicago will help move polling places out of nursing homes and other senior facilities, while ensuring that residents still can cast ballots there.

 “We’re doing our best to accommodate everybody to make sure that we get the kind of vote turnout that we expect,” he said.